-2.24 Table 2 below splits the identified supply by houses and apartments, with sites split by those with planning permission and those without, where there will be more uncertainty regarding house types to be provided.
-For sites without full planning permission the house types are indicative based on local knowledge and what is most likely to come forward on the sites.
+2.24 Table 2 below splits the identified supply by houses and apartments.
+For sites without full planning permission the house types included in the figures in Table 2 are indicative based on local knowledge and what the Council believes is most likely to come forward on the sites.
 The table excludes windfalls and allowances for losses.
-Apartments are expected to make up 85% of delivery to 2038/39 and this is consistent with recent completions in the City.
+Apartments are expected to make up 87% of delivery to 2039/40 and this is consistent with recent completions in the City.

-Table 2: Identified housing land supply by house type -
+Table 2: Identified housing land supply by house type to 2040

-Number of houses 9,647
+Number of houses 9,239

-Percentage houses 15%
+Percentage houses 13%

-Number of apartments 54,499
+Number of apartments 62,758

-Percentage apartments 85%
+Percentage apartments 87%

-Total number of houses and apartments 64,146
+Total number of houses and apartments 71,997